 Returning to Australia in 2019, Brent currently supports the Dassault Systèmes SIMULIA portfolio, bringing a wealth of experience and expertise to the South East Asia geo.

 Alan is the SIMULIA Sales Director for AP South and is responsible for Sales Management of the SIMULIA products.
 Prior to this role, he was also the technical leader for SIMULIA in AP South.
-Alan Joined DS Japan in 2009 as a presales consultant, progressing to Fatigue Lead in Asia Pacific.
+Alan Joined DS Japan in 2009 as a presales consultant, progressing to Fatigue Lead in the Asia Pacific.

 Dr. CHUA Cier Siang is a SIMULIA Industry Process Consultant Senior Specialist working on pre- and post-sales activities for electromagnetic domain in Asia Pacific South.
 Prior to his current role, Cier Siang worked for CST South East Asia as an Application Engineer since 2013.